inspiredlabs/cwb.us.org/README.md

 Firstly, I have studied your `Budget Review` and want to help you get the best value for money:

-- I can guarantee **meeting your deadline** as I have some demos for you to see and we can build on what works from CWB, UK.
+- I can guarantee **meeting your deadline**, and I have made some demos to help you make decisions from the start.
 - I have a **flexible proposal**, one that can help you develop your strategy through testing (eg: `Target Audience`).
 - Having a maintainence budget gives you some on-going scope for changes.
 - Accountablity.
-People regard me as a helpful to work with, see: [TrustPilot](https://www.trustpilot.com/users/637cf2765bc60600112957fc), [LinkedIn](https://uk.linkedin.com/in/urbanaut#recommendations).
+People regard me as a helpful to work with, see: [TrustPilot](https://www.trustpilot.com/users/637cf2765bc60600112957fc) and
+[LinkedIn](https://uk.linkedin.com/in/urbanaut#recommendations).